bernardjhuang/gamerunnersnews/_posts/2014-11-19-the-shackles-of-elo-hell.md

 * If we are in Elo Hell, and we copy the strategies of other people whom are in Elo Hell, are we going to improve?
 Think about it.
 Their in Elo Hell for a reason.
 If we copy their strategy, most likely, we will be in Elo Hell as well!

 * We shouldn't mimic LCS Summoners either!
 LCS is almost a completely different game in comparison to solo queue.
 This difference stems from the difference in communication level and team-synergy we have in-game.
 For example, LCS games often sends 2-3 people into the Jungle early game to counter the enemy team who does the same.
-In a normal solo queue, this strategy will probably cause doom as a team sending 2-3 people into the Jungle will cause us to be massively underfarmed and underleveled.
+However, in a normal solo queue game, this strategy will probably spell doom our team as a team sending 2-3 people into the Jungle will cause us to be massively underfarmed and underleveled.
 Also, LCS Summoners build items accordingly to their team.
 However, in solo queue, we can't always depend on our AD Carry since he/she might might not know how to AD Carry and get assassinated instantaneously.
 Therefore, as opposed to LCS games, building around our team is not the best idea either.

 ## The Tendrils of Meta

+It isn't curiosity that killed the cat.
+What killed the cat was its fellow cat-mates that feared its intelligence.

 So why do people follow the meta?
 Well, the meta is an armrest for the New Summoners.
 However, as comforting as it may be, it suppresses curiosity, and invites ignorance.
 For more skilled Summoners, this can be the obstacle between being confined in Elo Hell and being at our god-like potential.

 Additionally, from my experience, a Summoner will be a called a troll if he/she does not follow the meta.
-So how I see it is, basically, the meta is a self-reinforced system that tries to preserve its existence.
-It does this through a parasitic method of infesting the minds of Summoners.
-From there, it  weeds out other Summoners, possible viruses that oppose its conduct.
+So how I see it is, basically, the meta is a self-reinforced system created by the majority of players (which is Silver and Bronze tier!).
+This meta is not a simply a set of superficial rules, however.
+It is a parasite that  preserves its existence by infesting the minds and hearts of Summoners.
+From there, it  weeds out other Summoners, possible viruses that opposes its conduct.
 For example, in a game where a team loses, a Summoner will most likely click "tab" to see who has the weirdest build to point fingers.
 Even if this Summoner isn't the cause of why they lost, he/she will be blamed just for being different!
 That's purely a negative stereotype attitude that we should not adopt for it does us no good.
 And we should definitely not be submitting ourselves to the reigns of the meta!

 We basically have 2 options.
 The first is to be a slave of the meta, of which then we are shackled and binded of our freedom to forever wander in Elo Hell.
 The second is to question the meta and to look for holes, weaknesses in this fabricated matrix.
+17  We basically have 2 options.
+The first is to be a slave of the meta, of which then we are shackled and binded of our freedom to explore and to be innovative.
+We do this only to just be "accepted" by the community at the consequence of, perhaps, forever wandering in Elo Hell.
+The second is to question the meta and to look for holes, weaknesses in this fabricated matrix.
+As an example, let's challenge some of the common beliefs we come across in Elo Hell.

 ## Master 1 Lane & 2 Champions at Most

 The meta tells us to master many different roles.
 It says that this is important to being successful in solo queue, especially because we can't always get our role.
-However, I let's raise our curiosity flag.
+However, let's raise our curiosity flag.

 LCS Summoners can afford to spend 10+ hours practicing League of Legends; yet, the majority of the pros only play in 1 lane.
 They also tend to have a small champion pool.
 Obviously, because they are a pre-made team, they can have set roles.
 But there are other reasons for this.